Last updated on

 The rain gutters pick up falling leaves through autumn.
 Wind picking up in the area will also typically break branches or twigs from nearby trees.
 As such, this debris can fall into the gutters potentially breaking them if they’re made of plastic or causing a blockage.
-Any broken sections of gutter must be replaced to prevent water from repeatedly spilling on the ground below.
+Any broken sections of the gutter must be replaced to prevent water from repeatedly spilling on the ground below.

 Getting up on a ladder safely and checking each stretch of gutter one by one won’t take that long.
 However, it will ensure that water isn’t built up there.
 The risk with water build-up or ice is moisture getting into the walls or through the roof.
-Then it can cause damp and mold, which are dangerous to our health, especially for children and those with sensitive systems.
+Then it can cause dampness and mold, which are dangerous to our health, especially for children and those with sensitive systems.

 Don’t look to tackle more than one project at the same time.
 It’s easy to quickly get overwhelmed and then when work starts up after the holiday season, you’ll not have the time to finish them all.
 Select the most appropriate one to handle during the colder months where the weather isn’t a major factor and push through it.
 This is the best way to proceed.